USC Herman Ostrow School of Dentistry

-The Herman Ostrow School of Dentistry is the dental school of the University of Southern California.
+The USC Herman Ostrow School of Dentistry is the dental school of the University of Southern California.
 It was established in 1897 as simply the "University of Southern California School of Dentistry" as the first established dental school in Southern California.
 The school graduated its first class of 11 students in 1900.

-Herman Ostrow's DDS class of 2026 has a 56% female to 44% male ratio, a 3.73 average GPA, and a 20.5 DAT average.
+Herman Ostrow's DDS class of 2027 has a 58% female to 42% male ratio, a 3.78 average GPA (3.72 science GPA) and a 20.7 DAT academic average.

 Namesake

 In 2010, the school was rebranded after a $35 million donation by a USC alumnus, and the school was renamed for its benefactor, Herman Ostrow.
 Dr. Ostrow was a School of Dentistry of USC alumnus who graduated in 1945.
 He practiced within the profession of dentistry for 17 years before getting into real estate development in the Los Angeles area, where he made most of his earnings.

 Programs

 On top of the DDS (Doctor of Dental Surgery) program, the Herman Ostrow School of Dentistry offers a PhD program in Craniofacial Biology, MS in Biomaterials and Digital Dentistry, MS in Biomedical Implants and Tissue Engineering.

 The school also offer online dental master's degrees and certificate programs in Orofacial Pain and Oral Medicine, Oral Pathology and Radiology, Geriatric Dentistry, Community Oral Health, and a Pain Medicine program in partnership with the Keck School of Medicine of USC.